-They come in two mouthwatering flavors, like cherry and lemon.
-Each gummy has a minimum of 55mg THC, with 50mg is pure Delta 10 distillate.
+They come in two mouthwatering flavors, cherry and lemon.
+Each gummy has a minimum of 55mg THC, with 50mg being pure Delta 10 distillate.
 We dare to say our d10 gummies (as of writing this post) are some of the strongest on the market.
 We doubt you can find any more potent than ours on the market today.
 If you have yet to try us, we suggest getting one of our 2-packs, THC Gummies.
 But be careful, you might end up liking them too much!

 - Farm Bill- Hemp Production and the 2018 Farm Bill – 07/25/2019 | FDA